What is the degree?

 Do I have to take the TOEFL?

 We require a high level of English proficiency.
-That can be demonstrated by the TOEFL or IELTS exam.
+It is strongly recommended (but not required) that you take the TOEFL or IELTS exam if English is not your primary language, or the sole language of instruction for your univesity degree.
 For instructions on sending scores, see http://cde.williams.edu/admission-and-funding/forms

 Do I need to have my foreign documents translated?